 We gathered for breakfast in the downstairs restaurant at 7.30am.
 I helped myself to toast and fried eggs, washed down with sweet lukewarm coffee and then we made our way to the bus.
 Now that it was light we could see the hotel was at the top of a hill overlooking Pyongyang’s football stadium.
 In the distance the Taedong River meandered through the city and out into the hills.

 Back on the bus and on to the Mansudae statues of Kim Il Sung and Kim Jong Il.
-We were briefed about the protocol for visiting the statues and this is the point of any trip to North Korea that you need to listen and pay attention as any disrespect shown to the founding father and former leader will be taken very seriously indeed (the country operates under a lese majeste rule which forbids attacks on the dignity of the sovereign state, where punishment for such treason is severe).
+We were briefed about the protocol for visiting the statues.
+The country operates under a lese majeste rule which forbids attacks on the dignity of the sovereign state, where punishment for such treason is severe.
 Needless to say at this point in the trip those still wearing santa hats were asked to remove them forthwith.

 After paying our respects, we took a short drive to the Grand People’s Study House; a library and university provided for students to work and read.
 Inside we were led to different study rooms and saw students working away under the careful gaze of the former leaders on the wall.
 We were led up to the roof for a stunning Panorama of Pyongyang.
 We were told not to take photographs to the South due to military installations, but the view East across the river was rewarding enough.
 As if to add to the surreal Christmas spirit, it started to snow.